BBC perceived to be London-centric and skewed towards middle class – report

 The power in the organisation still lies in the UK capital and more key decision makers should be located outside London, it said.

-The review said: “Our audience research found that the perception of the BBC remains that it is skewed towards the middle class and is London-centric – and that the power in the organisation still lies in the UK capital.
+The review acknowledged there had been “marked improvement in the portrayal and representation of the devolved nations and English regions” but added: “Our audience research found that the perception of the BBC remains that it is skewed towards the middle class and is London-centric – and that the power in the organisation still lies in the UK capital.

 “We found that this has consequences for portrayal and representation.